ecourtdate/demo-csharp-files/README.md

 # Sample C# File Upload and Send Message integrated with eCourtDate API

-This README provides instructions and information about a sample CSharp application written that demonstrates how to use the eCourtDate API to upload a file (test PDF included) and then send a one-off omnichannel message.
+This README provides instructions and information about a sample CSharp application that demonstrates how to use the eCourtDate API to upload a file (test PDF included) and then send a one-off omnichannel message.

 ## eCourtDate Overview